Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 In the Repository/Settings/Manage Access -- you can add members on base roll and change member privileges

-You can add outside collaborators - Repo/Setting/Manage Access - Invite teams or people
+**You can add outside collaborators - Repo/Setting/Manage Access - Invite teams or people**

 If you can only read the repository you cant overwrite

+Adding member to an organization -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNjQzNTMyMiwtMzU3NjAyOTg1LC03OD
+eyJoaXN0b3J5IjpbLTE5Nzg2MjU0MSwtMzU3NjAyOTg1LC03OD
 U1MjAyNzIsMTUwODc2OTk3LDEwMjkwNTk2OTYsMjAwNzQ0OTEz
 NywtMjA3OTYyMTg3NywtMTk3MTQyOTA1MCwyMzA2NDIyNTQsMz
 MzMTg5MzQ5LC0xMTI1MDQxMzgwLDE2MzM1NDUwNjcsLTE0MDQ1